tommadness/KH2Randomizer/docs/settings/index.md

 * Random - Chooses a random battle level for each world visit within a configurable range.
 * Scale to 50 - All last visits are set to battle level 50, with previous visits to the same world scaled proportionally.
+* Scale to Spheres - The battle level scaling aims to roughly increase as you play through the seed, increasing along logical 'spheres'.
+As you acquire visit unlocks, later worlds and visits will increase battle level.

+**Force Final Fights to Level 50** - This setting will force the final fight sequence (Engine Core, Armored Xemnas 1/2, Final Xemnas) to be level 50, regardless of what battle level The World That Never Was is assigned.

 ## EXP/Stats